DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > grants skills related to alchemy, persuasion, manipulation, and religious practices.
 No matter the labels, no matter the definitions, you shall continue to further the goals of the Malefic Viper while grasping all the power you possibly can along the way.

+> There are two kinds of survivalists: the enthusiasts, who only wish to participate in a hobby that could well save their lives later, and the true survivalists, those who wish to abandon the shackles that society has placed around their necks.

 > Wherein Twilight learns, to her dismay,
 > the limits to which logic will carry unpopular arguments,
 > and makes plans to further educate herself

+> Power was not loyalty.
+Magic was not worship.
+Faith could be wielded like any other blade, or abandoned when its edge dulled.

 > "A smart pony learns from her mistakes.
 > A wise pony learns from the mistakes of others.